sennykalidien/hva-minor-everything-web/projects/meesterproef/readme.md

 - MongoDB is used to create a database to reduce the API calls to the highly vulnerable and slow serving Leaguevine API.
 The app will do a daily API request to store the matches from the Windmill tournaments and divisions of the current day in the database.
 Each time a score is updated, the database will be updated.
 If a scorekeeper confirms the final score of a match, an API post request will be done to the API to update and synchronize the API with the database.

 - Progressive web app is used to make the application work offline, this is done with a Service Worker.
 If the user has a bad internet connection, he will still be able to visit the webapp and see the most recent scores.
+This also means it is built progressive enhanced and there are many performance optimizations, like Critical CSS with async loading of stylesheets, fonts and more.

 ----